Spagett1/pineflash/README.md

 polkit
 dfu-util - for pinecil V1 support
 ```

-### Disclaimer: does not currently work on wayland.
+# Install Options

-## :desktop_computer: Install Options
+#### Disclaimer: does not currently work on wayland.

-1. Pre-made Binaries: Currently only available for x86 Linux distros.
+1. Premade Binaries: currently only available for Linux x86 distros.

-2. Build from Code: Recommended for development or if you are on an ARM device or MacOs.
+2. Build from Code: recommended for development or if you have MacOs or ARM device.

 <details>
   <summary>

-# :computer: Premade Binaries
+## :desktop_computer: Premade Binaries
  </summary>

 ## <img width="17" src="https://cdn.simpleicons.org/ArchLinux/4E5EE4" /> Arch based distros (Arch, Artix, Manjaro, Endeavor)